What type of content do you primarily create?

 Not all transcription tools are created equal.
 Pick one that aligns with your needs, goals, and quality standards.
 A human transcription service might be your best bet if you're after accuracy at any cost.

 If speed and control are your priority, use automatic transcription software like Descript.
-The app produces an up to 95% accurate transcript, and editing the other 5% is quick and straightforward.
+The app produces an up to 95% accurate transcript, supports multiple languages, and editing the other 5% is quick and straightforward with its intuitive interface.

 Don't try to tackle the whole audio file in one go.
 Break it down into manageable sections if you're transcribing it manually.
 This makes the task less overwhelming and allows you to focus on smaller parts to maintain accuracy.